gmejia87/get-random-password/README.md

 ## Task

 ```
-Create javascript that follows specific criteria when generating a random password.
+Create javascript code that follows specific criteria when generating a random password.
 ```

 ## Built with